Take your butter pecan ice cream to the next level of deliciousness with brown butter and candied nuts.

 For the Ice Cream Base:

-- In a saucepan, add together the Whipping Cream, Milk and Sugar and bring to a simmer, stirring to mix well.
+- In a saucepan, add together the Whipping Cream, Milk and Sugar and bring to a simmer, whisk to mix well.
 Cook for about 3 - 5 minutes until the Sugar has dissolved.

 - Add the browned Butter into the cream mixture and mix well.